What is Gene Therapy?

 How is gene therapy given?

-Gene delivery is one of the biggest challenges to successful gene therapy.
-You can imagine it would be hard to actually inject these genes into the tiny cells, so a carrier, or a "vector," is used to accomplish this.
+Gene delivery is one of the biggest challenges of gene therapy.
+You can imagine it would be hard to actually inject these genes into the tiny cells, so a carrier, or a "vector," is used to do this.
 Typically, viruses are used as the vectors.
-The virus vector must be genetically altered to carry human DNA.
-These viruses are like those that cause the common cold, only they are "deactivated" so that they will not cause the patient to actually get the cold.
+The virus vector must be genetically changed to carry human DNA.
+These viruses are like those that cause the common cold, only they are "deactivated" (turned off) so that they will not cause the patient to actually get the cold.

 What are the side effects of gene therapy?

-Given that gene therapy is so new, we do not know all the side effects it may have, particularly long-term side effects that may occur years after receiving this therapy.
-After initially receiving a type of gene therapy, the patient's immune system may react to the foreign vector, causing fever, severe chills (called rigors), drop in blood pressure, nausea, vomiting, and headache.
+Given that gene therapy is so new, we do not know all the side effects it may have, particularly long-term side effects that may happen years after receiving this therapy.
+After initially receiving a type of gene therapy, the patient's immune system may react to the foreign vector.
+Symptoms of a reaction may include fever, severe chills (called rigors), drop in blood pressure, nausea, vomiting, and headache.
 These symptoms typically resolve within 24-48 hours of the infusion.
-Other side effects are dependent upon the type of vector used and how it is given.
+Other side effects depend on the type of vector used and how it is given.
 For example, if the gene is given into a patient's lung, the side effects may affect the lung.

 Some side effects are theoretical, meaning that it is possible that they could happen, yet they have not actually happened in clinical trials as of yet.
 There is a fear that the genes could enter healthy cells, causing damage to them, which could then lead to another disease or another cancer.
-If genes enter reproductive cells, they could potentially cause damage to sperm or eggs.
+If genes enter reproductive cells, they could possibly cause damage to sperm or eggs.
 It is feared that this damage could then be passed on to future generations.
-At this time, researchers are particularly careful to monitor for these unwanted complications, and perform tests in animal studies before any particular therapy is given to humans.
+At this time, researchers are very careful to watch for these unwanted side effects and perform tests in animal studies before the therapy is given to humans.

 Resource for more information